 Ensuring ECEs are wrapped into the consultation and communication processes supports quality relationships with ECEs.
-It helps services adjust, as cohort entry can impact the flow of children through services, and can support effective and positive transitions.
-Principals suggested:
+It helps services adjust, as cohort entry can impact the flow of children through their service, and can support effective and positive transitions.
+Principals we talked to suggested:

-- surfacing challenges and issues with ECEs early, and helping them problem-solve - communicating with ECEs regularly, as they are often the first point of contact for whānau - > coordinating transition activities.
+- surfacing challenges and issues with ECEs early, and helping them problem-solve - communicating with ECEs regularly, as they are often the first point of contact for whānau - → coordinating transition activities.